|Look for December 2013 "Did You Know" tips at links below|

 - Pollution Prevention and Good Housekeeping*

-In addition, Phase II also covers discharges from construction activity which disturbs generally between 1 and 5 acres (or less than 1 acre if part of a larger common plan of development or sale).
-The relatively small area of regulated disturbance now requires that virtually every construction site must be in compliance with state and local requirements for minimized erosion and limited sediment movement.
-For example, the City of Lincoln has implemented an ordinance that controls soil erosion and sediment control on individual lots being developed within a subdivision.
+- In addition, Phase II also covers discharges from construction activity which disturbs between 1 and 5 acres (or less than 1 acre if part of a larger common plan of development or sale).
+Because of the relatively small area of disturbance, most construction sites must be in compliance with state and local requirements for minimized erosion and limited sediment movement.

 Additional information on Nebraska stormwater regulations and policies can be found at the following links: